open-make/airtrack-doc-website/index.md

 On the framework is a lot space to place e.g. further tracking devices.
 The computational tasks are performed with a Arduino Uno microcontroller.

+### Disclaimer: Construction complexity

+Some parts are more difficult to construct than others.
+Mainly the central plexiglass box is difficult to build with a improvised work place.
+Precise cutting of the plexiglass	 is needed to ensure airtight manufacturing.
+If you have access to a workshop, we recommend you to get the air table constructed there.
+In general it's better to have large parts of the Airtrack manufactured professionally.

 ![](models/airtrack_480x366001.stl){color: grey}